-Previous pulse measurement techniques have only been able to measure the focused pulse versus time averaged over space or vice versa [59-61].
-With two-dimensional spectral interferometry it is possible to measure the spatio-temporal field of the recollimated focused pulse (by double passing the focusing lens), and this information can be used to numerically back-propagate the focused pulse to determine the spatio-temporal field at the focus by dividing the measured phase by 2.
-Drawbacks to this approach are that the pulse must be perfectly recollimated, it is difficult to measure aberrations due to misalignment of the lens, and the method is quite indirect: one has to assume that the numerical back propagation is correct[62].
+Previous pulse measurement techniques have only been able to measure the focused pulse versus time averaged over space or vice versa [60-62].
+With two-dimensional spectral interferometry it is possible to measure the spatiotemporal field of the recollimated focused pulse (by double passing the focusing lens), and this information can be used to numerically back-propagate the focused pulse to determine the spatio-temporal field at the focus by dividing the measured phase by 2.
+Drawbacks to this approach are that the pulse must be perfectly recollimated, it is difficult to measure aberrations due to misalignment of the lens, and the method is quite indirect: one has to assume that the numerical back propagation is correct [63].

-Recently we demonstrated that SEA TAPDOLE can also be used to directly measure the spatio-temporal field of focusing ultrashort pulses.[23]
-Because the entrance to SEA TAPDOLE is a single-mode fiber, it naturally measures pulses with high spatial resolution, and the measurement can be made at the focus.
-If we use a fiber with a mode size smaller than the focused spot size, then we can make multiple measurements of $E{unk}(\lambda)$ longitudinally and transversely, so that we measure $E{unk}(x, y, z, \lambda)$ at and around the focus.
+Recently we demonstrated that SEA TADPOLE can also be used to directly measure the spatio-temporal field of focusing ultrashort pulses [27].
+Because the entrance to SEA TADPOLE is a single-mode fiber, it naturally measures pulses with high spatial resolution, and the measurement can be made at the focus.
+If we use a fiber with a mode size smaller than the focused spot size, then we can make multiple measurements of $E{\rm unk}(\lambda)$ longitudinally and transversely, so that we measure $E{\rm unk}(x, y, z, \lambda)$ at and around the focus.

-When using SEA TAPDOLE to measure the spatio-temporal field, $E{unk}(x, y, z, \omega)$, the scanning stage shown in Figure 22 is used to move the entrance to the unknown pulse's fiber transversely and longitudinally so that multiple interferograms are measured all along the cross section and length of the incoming beam.
-This allows us to reconstruct $E{unk}(\lambda)$ versus x, y, and z near the focal region, so that the spatio-temporal field of the focusing beam, $E{unk}(x, y, z, \lambda)$ can be reconstructed.
-As we will discuss later, the spatial resolution of scanning SEA TAPDOLE, or the tightest focus that SEA TADPOLE can measure with a given fiber, is given by the NA of the fiber.
+When using SEA TADPOLE to measure the spatiotemporal field, $E{\rm unk}(x, y, z, \omega)$, the scanning stage shown in Fig. 22 is used to move the entrance to the unknown pulse's fiber transversely and longitudinally so that multiple interferograms are measured all along the cross section and length of the incoming beam.
+This allows us to reconstruct $E{\rm unk}(\lambda)$ versus x, y, and znear the focal region, so that the spatio-temporal field of the focusing beam, $E{\rm unk}(x, y, z, \lambda)$ can be reconstructed with spatial resolution equal to the mode size of the fiber.